Hi there! I am Hongjun Wu (In Chinese, 吴泓骏), a New York based technical artist. Thanks for stopping by!

 CSE416 is a 400-level course for undergraduate and graduate students from all majors interested in problem solving, and teaches practical machine learning based on real-world scenario.
 I helped assisted three successful quarters for Dr. Sewoong Oh, Dr. Valentina Staneva, and Dr. Vinitra Swamy, amid the global pandemic.

 Aside from usual duties like teaching weekly sections, hosting office hours, and grading assignments, I also co-developed multiple programming assignments, created novice-friendly slides for my quiz sections, as well as wrote some problems for the final exam.
-I received evaluations as high as 4.9/5 from my students, as well as “Excellent” ratings from all the instructors.
+I received an evaluation of 4.9/5 from my students, as well as all “Excellent” ratings from all the instructors.

 Hongjun is a devoted TA always willing to explain complex Machine Learning concepts in a simple and intuitive way and to support the students in their journey.
 He worked on par with the graduate TAs, and provided both his student and teaching assistant perspective on how to handle remote teaching.
 He created exemplary educational materials which can be used in future iterations of the course.
 It was pleasure to work with him!